-A high school student who achieves Level III on State Assessment Exams for all related courses taken during the current year may be exempt from all spring semester exams, provided the student is passing the course for the semester.
+A high school student who achieves "Masters" level on State Assessment Exams for all related courses taken during the current year may be exempt from all spring semester exams, provided the student is passing the course for the semester.

 Students enrolled in dual credit courses may not exempt the final exam for the college.
 They may be exempt from the high school final exam in the spring semester if exemption requirements are met.